Setting the photoelectron clock through molecular alignment: Introduction

+While pioneering attosecond experiments and molecular-frame measurements revealed non-trivial spatiotemporal features in electron tunnelling~\cite{Eckle:Science322:1525, Meckel:NatPhys10:594}, these initial conditions are still generally considered a weak perturbation in strong-field physics.
+All the results obtained in LIED experiments, for example, are interpreted in the framework of the strong-field approximation, where the electron is considered to be born in the continuum with a negligible initial momentum and to propagate as a plane wave~\cite{Chen:PRA79:033409}.
+Furthermore, the post-ionisation dynamics before rescattering are assumed to be fully driven by the laser field, by neglecting, for example, the Coulomb interaction with the ionised molecule.

+Common strategies to analyse photoelectron momentum distributions rely on the quantitative rescattering theory (QRS)~\cite{Chen:PRA79:033409}, where angular dependence in the final photoelectron wavepacket is introduced solely through rescattering.
+Within this approach, diffraction patterns were analysed utilising the angular~\cite{Blaga:Nature483:194, Pullen:NatComm6:7262} or radial~\cite{Xu:NatComm5:4635} photoelectron distribution.
+However, the relevance of the ionised molecular orbital in the rescattered photoelectrons is still under discussion~\cite{Schell:SciAdv4:eaap8148}.
+So far, this was included by an overall weighting factor in the rescattering probability~\cite{Lein:JPB36:L155, Niikura:Nature417:917}, or as a spatial phase or an angular feature in the rescattering electron wavepacket~\cite{Busuladzic:PRL100:203003, Meckel:NatPhys10:594}.
+Recently, the influence of molecular alignment on molecular structure retrieval was discussed~\cite{Xu:NatComm5:4635, Pullen:NatComm7:11922}.
+However, general predictions are still extremely challenging with new models appearing~\cite{Suarez:PRA94:043423, Liu:PRL116:163004}.

-Here, we experimentally and computationally studied molecular-frame photoelectron spectroscopy from strongly aligned molecules in order to investigate the relation between the molecular frame and the strong-field-induced ultrafast electron dynamics.
-We demonstrated that the initial conditions acquired by the electron in the molecular frame set a time-energy relation governing the subsequent electron dynamics.
+Here, we experimentally and computationally study molecular-frame photoelectron spectroscopy from strongly aligned molecules in order to investigate the relation between the molecular frame and the strong-field-induced ultrafast electron dynamics.
+We demonstrate that and how the molecular frame governs the rescattering time for the photoelectron and, consequently, its final kinetic energy.